The John Gurney Charitable Trust

 • The trust's expenditure exceeding income suggests commitment to supporting local initiatives even when drawing on reserves

-• Administrative contact through Walsingham Estate suggests possible focus on North Norfolk communities
+• Administrative contact through Walsingham Estate in the village of Walsingham, North Norfolk

 • Small governance structure means decisions may be made quickly once contact is established